 Stavros Niarchos Foundation Grant for Participation in Quality Programs at Rural or Urban Practices

 ASCO has received new grant funding worth more than $600,000 from the Stavros Niarchos Foundation for 10 practices to participate in ASCO’s Quality Oncology Practice Initiative (QOPI®) and Quality Training Program (QTP) offerings for a three-year period.
-To be eligible, the practices must be located in rural or urban areas and primarily treat underserved populations.
 The grant, “Improving the Delivery of Cancer Care in Medically Underserved Communities,” aims to improve the ability of practices in medically underserved communities to engage in quality improvement.
 To achieve this goal, each participating practice will engage in an individualized, structured quality improvement program.